Plasmonic Nanoparticle-in-nanoslit Antenna as Independently Tunable Dual-Resonant Systems for Efficient Frequency

-For $S<100$~nm, a QNM appears in the NIR and redshifts to 1.5~$\mu$m with $S$ decreasing to 0.5~nm (increase of the interaction).
-An anti-crossing is marked by the blue and yellow dashed lines in Fig.~\ref{figure2}b, which is attributed to the strong coupling between the (01)\textsuperscript{o} mode and the higher-order mode of the bare nanoslit.
-The latter is visible in the absorption spectrum of the bare nanoslit plotted as a yellow shaded area in Fig.~\ref{figure2}b, and its field and charge distributions are plotted in Fig.~\ref{figure2}c.
-The detuning between (01)\textsuperscript{o} and this nanoslit resonance is tuned by the separation $S$.
+For $S<100$~nm, a QNM appears in the NIR and redshifts to 1.4~$\mu$m with $S$ decreasing to 0.5~nm (increase of the interaction).
+The spectrum with $S=0$ is plotted at the bottom panel for reference.
 As illustrated in Fig.~\ref{figure1}d, (01)\textsuperscript{o} has a head-to-tail, bonding dipole-dipole interaction,\cite{prodan2003hybridization} which explains the redshift as the interaction increases.
 Compared to the (01) mode in conventional NPoM, (01)\textsuperscript{o} is unique to NPoS where one nanoparticle couples to two mirrors (slit's sidewalls), and offers a strong radiative resonance at telecommunication wavelengths.
 More importantly, this alignment of the dipoles generates a larger total dipole moment, which correlates with the gradually increasing brightness of the (01)\textsuperscript{o} mode ($\eta^{\rm rad}\simeq20\%$ revealed in Fig.~\ref{figure1}c), reaching about twice that of the other QNMs at VIS wavelengths.